 There are many different opinions about the historical evidence about Jesus, and some outlandish viewpoints.
-How can we find the best information and who can we trust?
+Sometimes it seems everyone has an axe to grind!
+How can we find the best information, and who can we trust?

-I have generally avoided christian apologists or extreme sceptics and have based this website on the most respected secular scholars.
+I have generally avoided both christian apologists and extreme sceptics, and have based information about Jesus this website on the most respected secular scholars.

 Few of us have access to this information nor the skill and training to interpret it.
 While we are each free and responsible to form our own conclusions about Jesus, we must first understand the facts available, and that must come from the experts.

 Historians are supposed to approach their task of assessing the historical facts in an objective manner.
 However historical investigation of Jesus isn’t easy, because these are no ordinary stories, and because scholars and others who write about Jesus and history can bring to their study many different viewpoints and biases.
-For example:
+So the range of opinion can include the following.

-At the other end of the spectrum are non-believers who use speculative or radical methods not general endorsed by other historians, and perhaps write to disprove or discredit the christian faith, .
-They will generally believe or assume that that the miraculous cannot occur, and the New Testament is unhistorical except where it can be proved otherwise.
+At the other end of the spectrum are non-believers who use speculative or radical methods not generally endorsed by other historians, and perhaps write to disprove or discredit the christian faith.
+They will generally believe or assume that the miraculous cannot occur, and the New Testament is unhistorical except where it can be proved otherwise.
 There are a smaller number of scholars in this category, represented in the reference list by Funk and the Jesus Seminar, and those writing on the Secular Web.
 A number of writers in this category are not recognised scholars.
-Non-believers are often happy to accept the views of these writers but christians and historians may not.
+Non-believers are often happy to accept the views of these writers but christians and historians will generally not.

 The mainstream of New Testament scholarship uses objective methods and assumptions that remove as much as possible the effect of any pre-conceived viewpoint.
 They will exercise caution, but not scepticism, in drawing historical conclusions.
 Some are not willing to pass historical judgment, one way or the other, on miraculous matters, as they see these as beyond the domain of the historian.
 Some (in my opinion the most trustworthy ones) will apply similar methods of historical analysis to the New Testament as would be applied to other writings of a similar age, but others adopt even more stringent methods to “bend over backwards” so that they reach conservative conclusions.